Qiriba/rake/README.md

 rake allows you to view and render 3D objects in a simple window.
 It uses the SDL2 library for graphics rendering and provides basic controls for navigating the scene.

+This is the Linux port.
+The Windows version can be found [here](https://github.com/Qiriba/rake/tree/master).

 ## Script

 If you do not want to worry about the prerequisites and flags, you ran simply run the rake.sh script.